diegoflassa/Fuze.CSGOmatches/README.md

 ## Tech Stack & Architectural Decisions

 This project is built using modern Android development practices and libraries.
+Using Android Studio Narwhal | 2025.1.1 Patch 1

 ### Core Architecture